About Bi+ Pride Hamburg 2022

-An eager group of bi+ activists is planning the Bi+Pride 2021 in Hamburg (first Bi+Pride in Germany): bisexual and pansexual visibility focusing on diversity and international networking!
+An eager group of bi+ activists is planning the Bi+Pride 2022 in Hamburg (second Bi+Pride in Germany): bisexual and pansexual visibility focusing on diversity and international networking!
 From now on we will inform you about our work on our social media channels (Instagram, Facebook, Twitter @bipluspride) and here on our homepage www.bipride.de.

 On Social Media we will also gradually introduce in English and German language our organization team and our cooperation partners so that you know who we are.
 You will also get to know our demands and our diversity and inclusion concept.
 In addition, we’ll provide you with bi+ knowledge.

 FRI, 23.9.
 Bisexuality Day: flag raising

 SUN, 18.9.-SUN 25.9. workshops

 Bike tour through Hamburg to the Bi-Flag raising ceremonies

 Start: Bezirksamt Hamburg-Nord at 12:15h for the first Flag rising, Kümmellstraße 5-7, 20249 Hamburg

 End: US-consulate at 16h30, Kehrwieder 8, 20457 Hamburg

 No registration is necessary.
 A part of the Bi+Pride organization team is on the way.
 Let’s explore the city together in a new way, take photos.
 There will be breaks as well.